Meizhu-Liang/napari-generic-SIMulator/README.md

 [![codecov](https://codecov.io/gh/Meizhu-Liang/napari-generic-SIMulator/branch/main/graph/badge.svg)](https://codecov.io/gh/Meizhu-Liang/napari-generic-SIMulator)
 [![napari hub](https://img.shields.io/endpoint?url=https://api.napari-hub.org/shields/napari-generic-SIMulator)](https://napari-hub.org/plugins/napari-generic-SIMulator)

 A napari plugin to simulate raw-image stacks of Structured illumination microscopy (SIM) with light sheet.

+The simulation is originally based on the paper <strong>GPU-accelerated real-time reconstruction in Python of three-dimensional datasets from structured illumination microscopy with hexagonal patterns</strong> by
+Hai Gong, Wenjun Guo and Mark A. A. Neil (https://doi.org/10.1098/rsta.2020.0162).

-The simulation can be GPU-accelerated if cupy is installed.
+The calculation can be GPU-accelerated if cupy is installed.

 Currently applies to:
 - conventional 2-beam SIM data with 3 angles and 3 phases
-- 3-beam hexagonal SIM data with 7 phases
+- 3-beam hexagonal SIM data with 7 phases, as described in the paper
 - 3-beam hexagonal SIM data with 7 phases at right-angles

 ----------------------------------

 This [napari] plugin was generated with [Cookiecutter] using [@napari]'s [cookiecutter-napari-plugin] template.